dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 2. **EnrollApplication API call**: to help Microsoft Intune learn about success rate and various other performance metrics of `enrollApplication` calls from the client side.

-**Note**: If you choose not to send Intune App SDK telemetry data to Microsoft Intune from your mobile application, you **must disable** Intune App SDK telemetry capture by setting the property `MAMTelemetryDisabled` to "YES" in the `IntuneMAMSettings`.
+**Note**: If you choose not to send Intune App SDK telemetry data to Microsoft Intune from your mobile application, you must disable Intune App SDK telemetry capture by setting the property `MAMTelemetryDisabled` to "YES" in the IntuneMAMSettings dictionary.

 ## Building the SDK into your extension (optional)

 When building extensions, follow the same instructions to build your mobile app as outlined in the section on “Building the SDK into your mobile app."
-Additionally, update each extension’s `Info.plist` file by adding a `ContainingAppBundleId` key under the `IntuneMAMSettings` dictionary with the value of the containing application’s bundle id.
+Additionally, update each extension’s Info.plist file by adding a `ContainingAppBundleId` key under the IntuneMAMSettings dictionary with the value of the containing application’s bundle id.

 ## Building the SDK into your framework (optional)